Akka

 Split Brain Resolver events

 Running Split Brain Resolver in your cluster will ensure better resilience.
-If you have SBR running, Akka Insights will automatically keep track of any activity therein.
+If you have SBR running, Lightbend Telemetry will automatically keep track of any activity therein.
 If there is a split in your cluster, events will be generated.

 Make sure that you add the Cinnamon Akka Cluster module dependency to your build file: